 What Are First Generation College Student Scholarships?

-First generation scholarships are for students who are among first in their family to attend a four-year college or university.
-Some first generation scholarships are funded by private sources; others by public.
+First generation scholarships are for students who are among the first in their family to attend a four-year college or university.
+Some first generation scholarships are funded by private sources while others are publicly funded.
 All are designed to help provide access to higher education for a family that has not experienced it before.

 There are several different definitions of first generation college student scholarships.
 You'll need to look carefully at the qualifications for the scholarship you're applying for to see if you meet them.